zoujiemeng/twosnakes-by-flutter/README.md

 ### Installation

-If you have never used Flutter before, you can install Flutter following [the officical instruction](https://flutter.dev/docs/get-started/install)
+If you have never used Flutter before, you can install Flutter following [this instruction](https://flutter.dev/docs/get-started/install).

 ### Set up an editor